-■NOTE: There should be an average operating load on the vehicle when adjusting the headlight aim.
+■NOTE: The tires must be properly inflated and there should be an average operating load on the vehicle when adjusting the headlight aim.

 2. Measure the distance from the floor to the mid-point of each headlight.
 3. Using the measurements obtained in step 2, make horizontal marks on the aiming surface.
 4. Switch on the lights.
 Make sure the HIGH beam is on.
 DO NOT USE LOW BEAM.
 5. Observe each headlight beam aim.
 Proper aim is when the most intense beam is 5 cm (2 in.) below the horizontal mark on the aiming surface.
 6. Adjust each headlight until correct aim is obtained by turning the screw with a 4 mm wrench counterclockwise to raise or clockwise to lower the beam.